socialspacedev/minicannon/src/blog/bee-have.md

 permalink: blog/{{ title | slugify }}.html
 content_blocks:
 ---
-<a href="https://www.harmonicstudio.com/" title="Peter Hobbs' sound studio in Auckland" target="_blank" rel="noopener">Peter Hobbs</a> is a former Dunedin musician from amazing bands like <a href="https://peterhobbs.bandcamp.com/album/testpot" title="Kitset's one and an only album at Bandcamp" target="_blank" rel="noopener">Kitset</a> who now makes soundtracks, ads, sound installations and other field recording experiments.
-Here's his latest magnificent release celebrating and featuring bees doing their thing.
+<a href="https://www.harmonicstudio.com/" title="Peter Hobbs' sound studio in Auckland" target="_blank" rel="noopener">Peter Hobbs</a> is a former Dunedin musician from amazing bands like <a href="https://peterhobbs.bandcamp.com/album/testpot" title="Kitset's one and an only album at Bandcamp" target="_blank" rel="noopener">Kitset</a> who now makes soundtracks, ads, sound installations and other field recording-based experiments. <a href="https://peterhobbs.bandcamp.com/album/bee-sides" title="Bandcamp link to the Bee Sides album" target="_blank" rel="noopener">Bee Sides</a> is his latest magnificent release celebrating and featuring bees doing their thing.

 He says this about it: